 For students heading off to college, the cost of off-campus housing can be considerable, especially in many of the nation’s priciest university rental markets.

-These staggering numbers have the parents of many incoming freshmen considering other options, like buying real estate within their child’s university town.
+As a result, the parents of many incoming freshmen might consider other options, like buying real estate within their child’s university town.

 For many families, it may be a savvy strategy, but there are several variables to consider.
 Before you start hitting the investment property circuit, here’s what you need to know:

 Depending on market conditions, a four-year real estate investor could break even, lose money or, as was the case for many 1990s real estate investors, make a tidy profit.
 Short-term real estate markets are notoriously unpredictable, which makes it almost impossible to forecast a loss or a gain over an undergraduate ownership horizon.